raomin/ESPAltherma/README.md

 ## Step 2: Connecting to the Heat pump

 1. Turn OFF your heat pump at the circuit breaker.
-2. Unscrew your pannel to access the main PCB of your unit.
+2. Unscrew your panel to access the main PCB of your unit.
 3. Localize the X10A connector on your the PCB.
 This is the serial port on the main PCB.
 If your installation include a bi-zone module, the X10A port is occupied with a connector to the Bi-Zone module.
 You should then connect to the X12A port on the bi-zone module.
 Pins are identical to the X10A.
-4. Using the 5 pin connector or 4 Dupont wires, connect the ESP as follow.
+4. Using the 5 pin connector or 4 Dupont wires, connect the ESP as follows.
 Pay attention to the orientation of the socket.

 ### Daikin Altherma 4 pin X10A Connection